-Brand Image vs Brand Reality in Mike Jeffries' Led Abercrombie & Fitch
+Brand Image vs. Brand Reality in Mike Jeffries-led Abercrombie & Fitch

-Images vs Reality
+Images vs. Reality

 Disconnect Between Image and Quality

-Jeffries might argue that narcissism never goes out of style.
-But Abercrombie & Fitch's revenue, same-store sales, and stock price declines have outlived his tenure as CEO and seem to indicate that the number of people who agree with Jeffries' view of the consuming world has continued to get smaller year-over-year.
+Jeffries brand had suited the narcissistic nineties, but the young generation of the time grew up and disbanded.
+Jeffries might argue that narcissism never goes out of style, but Abercrombie & Fitch's revenue, same-store sales, and stock price declines have outlived his tenure as CEO and seem to indicate that the number of people who agree with Jeffries has continued to shrink year-over-year.

 Mike Jeffries' employment contract reportedly expired on February 1, 2014.
 Surprisingly it was renewed for one more year after that.
 Not so surprisingly, Abercrombie & Fitch continued on its downward spiral, and rumor had it that Mike Jeffries was allowed to resign in December 2014 in order to not end his 22-year Abercrombie & Fitch career with an "ousted" label.